orosandrei/Rehosted-Workflow-Designer/Readme.md

 ##WPF Desktop Application##
 * Workflow Designer - Rehosting in a WPF Aplication
 * ToolboxControl - Loading Workflow Activities from Assemblies
-* Workflow Execution - retrieve Execution Log (TrackData) and Execution Output(s)
+* Workflow Execution - retrieve real-time Execution Log (TrackData) and Execution Output(s)
-* Workflow Management - New / Open / Save / Run
+* Workflow Management - New / Open / Save / Run / Stop

 ##Activity Library - Custom Activities##
 * ShowMessageBox - displays in a MessageBox the Value of the InputData argument
 * GetGroupMembers - retrieves the Member Names and Count for a specified Meetup.Com Group
 * GetRSVPmembers - retrieves the Member Names and Count for a specified Meetup.Com Event

+##Demo Workflow - AzureVmPowerOperations.xaml##
+* InArguments - VM & Service names
+* OutArguments - ActionPerformed
+* the workflow connects to Azure & changes the VM power state: if Powered On it will be power off, else powered on

+##Demo Workflow - LocalWinServicesCSV.xaml##
+* InArguments - Status (default is "running")
+* the workflow retrieves the local windows services with the status defined by the inargument, writes the list to a file & opens it

+##Demo Workflow - SvcMonitoring.xaml##
+* InArguments - Service
+* OutArguments - Log
+* the state machine workflows monitors the state of the specified windows service; if the state changes, the user gets notified via SMS

 ##Demo Workflow - meetup.xaml##
 * InArguments - Meetup.COM REST API Key and RSVP (true / false)